Teachers call for ban on conversion therapy for trans pupils

 Trans people faced being “misgendered, having their identity, feelings even their existence questioned and challenged, every single day”, she added.

-Hiten Shah, the NEU’s race and gender equality officer, spoke about their own experience of conversion therapy as a child.
+Member Hiten Shah spoke about their own experience of conversion therapy as a child.

 “Since I was young, I’ve always known that I was attracted to masculine-presented people and that I didn’t always feel the same way that other boys my age felt,” they said.